Engineering Fitter (Mechanical) Level 3 Apprenticeship

 There are many different arms to the sector including:

 • Product design and manufacture

 This programme will provide you with a knowledge and understanding of the applications of lubricants and lubrication systems.
-They will also learn about the uses and operation of a range of engineering components, transmission and plant equipment systems.
+You will also learn about the uses and operation of a range of engineering components, transmission and plant equipment systems.

-Candidates must be aged 16 or over and should have:
+You must be aged 16 or over and should have:

 • GCSE Maths and English at grade 4 and above, or